justdeko/piley/README.md

 ## About piley

 piley is a small To-Do app that uses piles to manage your tasks.
-You can stack up tasks within a pile, create and manage your piles and also set reminders and recurring tasks.
-If you set up a server, you can also back up your tasks and sync regularly to get the newest state.
+You can stack up tasks within a pile, create new piles and also set reminders and recurring tasks. piley was built using Compose Multiplatform and is available on Android, iOS and Desktop.

 <div align="center">
   <p>